 - Scalable cluster management across fleets of clusters and applications.

 - Save time and costs with complete platform configurations pushed to Git.

 - Proactive monitoring with alerts on cluster configuration drift.

-The Weave Kubernetes Platform (WKP) is a production ready platform with GitOps as the underlying architecture and developer experience.
+Weave GitOps Enterprise is a production ready platform with GitOps as the underlying architecture and developer experience.
 It simplifies cluster configuration and management across your organization by bringing together all the tools, services, and components that your team needs to run into a single platform.
-WKP also provides policy and Git-based rules to specify, audit, and control who can change what in the cluster configuration.
+It also provides policy and Git-based rules to specify, audit, and control who can change what in the cluster configuration.